 The youngest child of five and only daughter of a fashion conscious father, Hanae Mori (1926-2022) grew to share his love of fashion, texture, and colour.
 She went to public school, then university in Tokyo, studying literature.
 During the war she had to suspend her studies to work, then married a son of a wealthy and successful textile manufacturer.
 She returned to study after a few years of homemaking and focused on fashion.

 Whilst on holiday in Paris in 1960, Mori had a fateful fitting with Coco Chanel.
 She claimed this meeting changed her life and she challenged herself to realise her own dream of designing haute couture.
 She returned to her small Tokyo office, where she had been designing significant numbers of costumes for directors including Ozu, Oshima and Kurosawa.
 She had been thinking of throwing in the towel, but this meeting gave her new enthusiasm and a new challenge.
-By 1965 she had launched her own collection and had orders from prestigious stores such as Neiman Marcus.
+In 1963 she launched VIVID, her first ready-to-wear line, and had orders from prestigious stores such as Neiman Marcus.
+In 1965, she debuted her first overseas collection in NYC, receiving acclaim as a fusion dubbed “East meets West”.

 In 1975 Mori moved to France and showed her collection in Paris.
 In 1977 she opened her atelier there, and commuted between Paris and Tokyo.